-- (xii) The Company is not a Nidhi Company and hence, reporting under paragraph 3 (xii) of the Order is not applicable. - (xiii) In our opinion, the Company is in compliance with Section 177 and 188 of the Companies Act, 2013 with respect to applicable transactions with the related parties and the details of related party transactions have been disclosed in the financial statements as required by the applicable accounting standards. - (xiv) (a) In our opinion the Company has an adequate internal audit system commensurate with the size and the nature of its business. - (b) We have considered, the internal audit reports issued during the year and draft reports for period ended 31st March 2023, along with management responses till date, in determining the nature, timing and extent of our audit procedures. - (xv) In our opinion during the year the Company has not entered into any non-cash transactions with its Directors or persons connected with its directors and hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company. - (xvi) (a) The Company is not required to be registered under Section 45- IA of the Reserve Bank of India Act, 1934 (2 of 1934). - (b) Further, the Company has not conducted any Non-Banking Financial or housing finance activities during the year. - (c) In our opinion, the Company is not a Core Investment Company and there is no other - & core investment company within the Group (as defined in the Core Investment - (d) Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi)(c) and (d) of the Order is not applicable. - (xvii) The Company has incurred cash losses of INR 0.56 million during the financial year covered by our audit and incurred cash losses of INR 1.37 million in the immediately preceding financial year. - (xviii) There were no resignations of the statutory auditors during the year and accordingly the requirements of 3(xviii) is not applicable. - (xix) On the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
-We, however, state that this is not an assurance as to the future viability of the Company.
-We further state that our reporting is based on the facts up to the date of the audit report and it should not be construed as a guarantee or assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due.
+- xii) The company is not a Nidhi Company and hence the reporting requirements under clause (xii) of paragraph 3 of the order are not applicable. - According to the information and explanations given to us, all transactions entered into by the company with related parties are in compliance with section 177 and 188 of the Act where applicable and the details thereof have been disclosed in the financial statements as required by the applicable accounting standards. - xiv) a) In our opinion, the company has an internal audit system commensurate with the size and nature of its business. - b) We have considered the internal audit reports for the year under audit, issued to the company, in determining the nature, timing and extent of audit procedures. - As per the information and explanations provided to us, the company has not entered into any non-cash transactions with directors or persons connected with them and hence the provisions of section 192 of the Act are not applicable to the company. - In our opinion and according to the information and explanations given to us, the company is not required to be registered under Section 45 IA of the Reserve Bank of India, 1934.
+Hence, the reporting requirements under subclause (a), (b) and (c) of clause (xvi) of paragraph 3 of the order are not applicable.

+b) According to the information and explanation given to us by the management, in our opinion, there is no Core Investment Company as part of the Group.
+Hence, the reporting requirements under sub-clause (d) of clause (xvi) of paragraph 3 of the order are not applicable.

+- xvii) The company has incurred cash losses of Rs.
+0.24 million and Rs.
+0.32 million in the current year and in the immediately preceding year respectively. - xviii) There has been no resignation of statutory auditors during the year. - On the basis of the financial ratios, ageing and expected dates of realisation of assets and payment of financial liabilities, other information accompanying the financial statements and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating that the company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+We, however, state that this is not an assurance as to the future viability of the company.
+We further state that our reporting is based on the facts upto the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the company as and when they fall due.